ankurk91/wp-google-analytics/readme.txt

 = Highlights =
-* Support Universal Google and Classic Analytics both
+* Supports Universal Google and Classic Analytics both
 * Using untouched and latest tracking code by Google
 * Covers most used analytics features
 * Most lightweight plugin
-	* Does not provide any dashboard or statistics reporting tool, no one can beat default Google Analytics reporting dashboards
+	* Does not provide any dashboard or statistics reporting tool, no one can beat the default Google Analytics reporting dashboard
 	* Follows best WordPress coding practices
 	* No Ads, No banner, No usage tracking
 * Simplest user interface